pietkuip/raspberrypi_muon_microscope/README.rst

 ======================
 raspberrypi_raw_camera
 ======================
-Acquire RAW images with Raspberry Pi camera (before demosaicking).
+Acquire RAW images with Raspberry Pi camera (before demosaicking) with the purpose of looking for muon traces.
+The sensor is in the dark, colour filters are unimportant, so this uses the full resolution of 1944 x 2592.

+With inspiration from the Camera Particle Detector (Magdalen College School)

 .. contents::